BENCHMARK REPORT · 2026

 Temporal Decay

 Memory is too old relative to the action being taken.
-Weibull decay model: half-life varies by domain (fintech: 7 days, general: 45 days).
+Weibull decay model: half-life varies by domain (fintech fastest, general slowest) and is tenant-calibrated.

 23%